Cycling rules in Denmark

 - While riding, you are not allowed to hold onto another vehicle or to the driver or passenger of another vehicle.

-- Avoid riding side by side with your friend if the bike lane isn’t large enough to allow someone from behind to overtake you.
+- Avoid riding side by side with your friend if the bike lane isn’t wide enough to allow someone from behind to overtake you.

-For not respecting any of the other rules listed above, you can get a 700 to 1500 DKK fine, as well as risk yours and others’ lives.
+For not respecting any of the above cycling rules in Denmark, you can get a hefty fine of 700 to 1500 DKK fine, as well as risk yours and others’ safety.

 STOPPING | Extend either arm upwards.